 Students should call DSS at ext.
 2615 if unable to make an exam due to an illness, an emergency, or if taking the exam in class.
 There is no guarantee that the instructor will permit a make up exam.
 This policy also applies to lateness due to illness - students unable to take an exam due to illness or emergency should contact their instructor immediately.
 Students are responsible for coordinating the makeup of any missed exam or quiz with their instructor.

 Hours of Operation:

 During the regular school year the DSS office is open Monday through Friday, from 8:30 a.m. to 4:30 p.m.
-Exams must be completed by 4:00 p.m.
+Exams must be scheduled to be completed by 4 p.m.

 Any student observed utilizing any unauthorized resources during an exam will be reported to his/her instructor.
 Any unauthorized notes and any scrap paper used during the exam will be copied and returned with the exam to the instructor.
 The student is not permitted to touch/move the camera that is located in the exam room.
 If the student is caught moving the camera, s/he will be reported to the instructor and may be charged with academic misconduct.
 A staff member may come into the exam room at any time to perform a random integrity check.
 Any suspected evidence of cheating will be documented by the exam scheduling coordinator or other full time staff and reported to the appropriate faculty members.
 Students must also uphold all codes of academic honesty stated in the Fairfield University Student Handbook.

 If you are unclear about the exam instructions, stop the exam and seek assistance from an DSS staff member.
 The DSS staff member will attempt to contact your professor or give you a form to complete explaining the problem or question which will then be returned with the exam.

 - Study Skills

 - Academic Skills Development

 - Counseling & Psychological Services (203) 254-4000, ext.
 2146